mklemm/jaxb-rich-contract-plugin/src/site/markdown/immutable.md

 ##### -overrideCollectionClass=`<string>` (null)
-Modify collection getters to be declared to return a custom type implementing java.util.Iterable instead of List.
+Modify collection getters to be declared to return a custom type implementing java.lang.Iterable instead of List.

 ##### -constructorAccess=`<string>` (public)